ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 ``regrid_time``
 ---------------

-This function aligns the time points of each component dataset so that the dataset Iris cubes can be subtracted.
+This function aligns the time points of each component dataset so that the Iris cubes from different datasets can be subtracted.
 The operation makes the datasets time points common and sets common calendars; it also resets the time bounds and auxiliary coordinates to reflect the artifically shifted time points.
 Current implementation for monthly and daily data; the ``frequency`` is set automatically from the variable CMOR table unless a custom ``frequency`` is set manually by the user in recipe.

 See also :func:`esmvalcore.preprocessor.regrid_time`.